 Several livestock grazing methods and systems have been developed which provide adequate periods of rest and allow vegetative recovery.
-There are many variations of these systems and the land manager needs to select the one that fits his particular situation.
-Some commonly used deferred-rotation grazing systems are: <a href="https://doi.org/10.1007/journal.org/10.

-pasture/one herd rotation, four pasture/one herd rotation, high intensity/low frequency (HILF), short duration, and four pasture/three herd rotation, or rest rotation.
-Regardless of the type of deferred-rotation grazing system used, the length of time that an individual pasture should be grazed and the length of time that it would need to be rested before being grazed again would be dependent upon: a) the size of the pasture, b) its grazing capacity, c) the time of year (growing season versus non-growing season), d) the amount of rainfall received since being grazed, and e) the class of livestock.
+There are many variations of these systems and the land manager needs to select the one that fits his particular Some commonly used deferred-rotation grazing systems are: two situation. pasture/one herd rotation, three pasture/one herd rotation, four pasture/one herd rotation, high intensity/low frequency (HILF), and short duration.
+Regardless of the type of deferred-rotation grazing system used, the length of time that an individual pasture should be grazed, and the length of time that it would need to be rested before being grazed again, would be dependent on the size of the pasture, its grazing capacity, the time of year (growing season versus non-growing season), the amount of rainfall received since being grazed, and the class of livestock.
 Grazing schedules and livestock stocking rates for pastures within a grazing system need to be flexible and continually reevaluated based on rainfall patterns, seasons of the year, and local range conditions.
 Knowing how long to graze and how long to rest is more an art than a science, dependent more on environmental factors and the on-site conditions than on the calendar.

-Below are brief descriptions of the different deferred-rotation grazing systems.
+Below are brief descriptions of different deferred-rotation grazing systems.
 There are many variations of each system and the land manager can modify the grazing schedules to fit the local situation.